sybrew/the-seo-framework/readme.txt

 * It discourages 404 pages and empty categories from being indexed, even when they don't send a 404 response.
 * It automatically notifies Google and the Bing network on website updates when sitemaps are enabled.
 * It discourages search engines from indexing feeds and the sitemap.
 This doesn't mean they won't use them, they only won't show them in their search results.
-* It directs search engines from the comment pages back to the post holding those comments.
+* It directs search engines from the comment pages back to the post storing those comments.

 = Compatibility =